VAT in France

 French Statute of limitations

-Input VAT should be claimed in a VAT return filed no later than the end of the third year following the year during which the deductible VAT was due.
+Input VAT should be claimed in a VAT return filed no later than the end of the second year following the year during which the deductible VAT was due.

 Regarding the obligation to pay VAT, the same general rule applies.
 The French tax authorities con investigate VAT liabilities up to the end of third year following the year in which VAT became due.
 There is an extended period of 10 years in case of fraud or "hidden activity".

 The tax point is the time when VAT becomes due.
 VAT due should be distinguished from VAT payable.
 VAT is due when the tax point occurs.
 VAT is payable between the day after the end of the reporting period and the due date to submit and pay the VAT return.